paulhendea/adventjs/README.md

-<h1 style="text-align: center;">🎁 AdventJS 🎄</h1>
+# 🎁 AdventJS 🎄

 ## 📖 About

-JavaScript solutions for [AdventJS](https://adventjs.dev/).
+JavaScript solutions for <a href="https://adventjs.dev/" target="_blank">AdventJS</a>.
 Although it has its roots in the Catholic religion, advent has become a tradition where children would get chocolate for 4 weeks, one a day, from December 1st to December 24th.
 Here we adapt it to programming challenges.

 ## 🎯 Challenges